-- A little over 20k real humans played a game that I made in the last two weeks!
+- A little over 20k real humans played a game that I made in the two weeks after launch!

-- None of those guests will probably play the game again.
+- None of those guests would probably play the game again.

 - The revenue from those 31 purchases was enough to cover the server costs for a little over a month.

-I don’t have an exact number of bugs/suggestions filed since launch, but my email was blowing up, which is perhaps the most important metric—it means that people are invested enough to want to improve the game.
+I don’t have an exact number of bugs/suggestions filed in those two weeks, but my email was blowing up, which meant that people were invested enough to want to improve the game.